suhailma1ik/suhail/README.md

 Programmer | Frontend Developer
 -------------------------------

 I am a full stack developer, specializing in frontend development.
 Proficient in Data Structures and Algorithms as well.
-Programmer, developer, electronics hobbyist, embedded, micro-controller.
+Programmer, developer.

 * 🌍  I'm based in New Delhi
 * ✉️  You can contact me at [suhailcoder@gmail.com](mailto:suhailcoder@gmail.com)